La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 : we without you

 ma'a
-: you and I and another one/others
+: you, I, and others

-So when speaking you'd have to be a bit more careful which meaning of _we_ you need.
+So, when speaking, you have to be more careful about which meaning of _we_ you need.

 And finally:

 mi
 : I or the speakers

 **mi** can also mean _we_!
 Lojban makes no distinction between singular and plural by default.
-So if several people are speaking all together, **mi** (which refers to the one or more speakers) is perfectly correct for _we_.
-In practice, you'll usually get **mi** used like that when one person is presuming to speak (or more often, to write) on behalf of others.
+So, if several people are speaking together, **mi** (which refers to one or more speakers) is perfectly correct for _we_.
+In practice, you'll usually find **mi** used like this when one person is presuming to speak (or more often, to write) on behalf of others.

 Some examples: